 Exporting Resources For U.S. Manufacturers

 In today's competitive business environment, exporting represents a realistic and potentially powerful solution to shrinking margins and more crowded markets.
-Fortunately, you don't have to do it alone.
-There are resources at your disposal that are dedicated to helping U.S. manufacturers tap into the potential of exporting.
+Fortunately, you don't have to do it alone and there are ways you can manage the risks before you begin exporting.
+There are also resources at your disposal that are dedicated to helping U.S. manufacturers tap into the potential of exporting.

 These resources include: